safecility/microservices/go/transports/readme.md

-### Data Brokers
+### Transports

-Brokers are lightweight pipes between device Data Brokers (NBIoT, LoRA and webhooks) and our microservices.
+Transports are lightweight pipes between device Data Brokers (NBIoT, LoRA and webhooks) and our microservices.

-The purpose of the broker is to separate Payload processing from the transport.
+The purpose of the transport is to separate Payload processing from the transport mechanism.
-All brokers create identical messages for processing by microservices
+All transports create identical messages for processing by microservices

 ```
 type SimpleMessage struct {